enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 ---
-overview: A few thoughts about the project and the documentation.
+overview: The main wrapper.
+Methods, properties, configurations.
+Sending queries to the IGDB API.
 icon: fa-gift
 ---